 Harold E. Franklin, Jr. is a partner with King & Spalding and practices in the firm’s Tort Litigation Practice, which was selected by The American Lawyer in 2012 as one of the top three in the United States.
-Having joined the firm in 2000, Mr. Franklin’s national litigation practice focuses heavily on complex and high-stakes product liability litigation and has also included business disputes and internal investigations.
+Having joined the firm in 2000, Mr. Franklin’s national litigation and trial practice focuses heavily on complex and high-stakes product liability litigation and has also included business disputes and internal investigations.
 Mr. Franklin has represented a number of the country’s largest automotive, pharmaceutical, beverage, and package delivery companies and has been actively involved in handling a multitude of matters throughout the continental United States and abroad in “bet-the-company” litigation.

 Mr. Franklin has utilized his fluency in Spanish in his law practice in matters in Puerto Rico, Europe and South America.
 In 2004, he was selected by General Motors Corporation to serve as in-house counsel for the corporation’s product litigation group.
 In his role as in-house counsel (while on-loan from King & Spalding), he was responsible for selecting and retaining outside counsel and managing complex automotive product liability litigation across the nation.
-He has litigated and also managed the defense of a broad array of cases in both federal and state courts across the country and currently serves as one of three national written discovery counsels for one of the world’s largest automotive manufacturers.
+He has litigated and also managed the defense of a broad array of cases in both federal and state courts across the country and also currently serves as one of two national written discovery counsels for one of the world’s largest automotive manufacturers.